panzerdp/dmitripavlutin.com/content/posts/037-react-memo/index.md

 To improve user interface performance, React offers a higher-order component `React.memo()`.
 When `React.memo()` wraps a component, React memoizes the rendered output of the wrapped component and then skips unnecessary renderings.

-This post describes the situations when `React.memo()` improves the performance, and, not less importantly, warns when its usage is useless.
+This post describes the situations where `React.memo()` improves the performance, and, not less importantly, warns when its use is useless.

-Plus I'll describe some useful memoization tips you should be aware of.
+In addition, I'll describe some useful memoization tips you should be aware of.

 ## 1. React.memo()